muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

-@Femi_Sorry
+"@Femi_Sorry

 Trump is now telling British voters (who he needs to support Brexit so he can do a UK deal) that he's not after our NHS.

-But he's telling his own voters (who he needs to elect him next year) he'll make our NHS pay more for medicines
+But he's telling his own voters (who he needs to elect him next year) he'll make our NHS pay more for medicines"

 *2019-11-1 6:58:54*